shenyu1997/poc-spring-boot/README.md

 * Sample of ConfigurationProperties
 * Test solution for Rest Call other "service", -- using WireMock
 * How to Customize RestTemplate, add common headers, add log output detail
+* How config RestTemplate using HttpClient with fully control